Inguinal hernia: Indirect inguinal hernia

-In the female, groin hernias are only 4% as common as in males.
+In females, groin hernias are only 4% as common as in males.
 Indirect inguinal hernia is still the most common groin hernia for females.
 If a woman has an indirect inguinal hernia, her internal inguinal ring is patent, which is abnormal for females.
-The protrusion of peritoneum is not called "processus vaginalis" in women, as this structure is related to the migration of the testicle to the scrotum.
+The protrusion of the peritoneum is not called "processus vaginalis" in women, as this structure is related to the migration of the testicle to the scrotum.
 It is simply a hernia sac.
 The eventual destination of the hernia contents for a woman is the labium majus on the same side, and hernias can enlarge one labium dramatically if they are allowed to progress.

 Medical imaging

 A physician may diagnose an inguinal hernia, as well as the type, from medical history and physical examination.
 For confirmation or in uncertain cases, medical ultrasonography is the first choice of imaging, because it can both detect the hernia and evaluate its changes with for example pressure, standing and Valsalva maneuver.

 When assessed by ultrasound or cross sectional imaging with CT or MRI, the major differential in diagnosing indirect inguinal hernias is differentiation from spermatic cord lipomas, as both can contain only fat and extend along the inguinal canal into the scrotum.

 On axial CT, lipomas originate inferior or lateral to the cord, and are located inside the cremaster muscle, while inguinal hernias lie anteromedial to the cord and are not intramuscular.
 Large lipomas may appear nearly indistinguishable as the fat engulfs anatomic boundaries, but they do not change position with coughing or straining.